shazow/cosm/README.md

 ## Goals

-- Virtual world that can be easily hosted or embedded in a website
+- Virtual world that can be easily hosted or embedded in a website, a microcosm just for you.

 ## License